-It’s an entertaining affair that nicely escalates to a reasonable conclusion, has a nice level of divergence, and features a number of varied yet satisfying conclusions, while leaving the door open for wildly different interpretations.
-Yet just about every one of the currently available permutations feature a liberal amount of sexual content.
-From masturbation, to regular sex, to rape, lots and lots of rape.
+It’s an entertaining affair that nicely escalates to a reasonable conclusion, has a nice level of divergence, and features a number of varied yet satisfying conclusions while leaving the door open for wildly different interpretations.
+Yet just about every one of the currently available permutations features a liberal amount of sexual content.
+Masturbation, regular sex, rape, and… a lot of rape.
 Self-cest rape, mouth rape, feral rape, yandere mind wipe rape, demon-aided rape, the works!

 It is because of this balance that I found myself enjoying Playing with the Devil as much as I did, offering quality content, room for exploration, and lewd sensibilities that make a meaningful impact on the overlying plot.
-It easily earned itself a spot in the good Scenarios bucket, with my only criticisms being very minor hang up about some of the language used reinforcing Christianic concepts upon the demons of this world, some sexual references that struck me as a touch too… heteronormative considering how devious some of devious some of these sexual acts can get, and for whatever reason Carrie’s, Kyoko’s, and Setsuna’s bedrooms all use the same background.
+It easily earned itself a spot in the good Scenarios bucket, with my only criticisms being very minor hang-up about some of the language used reinforcing Christian concepts upon the demons of this world, some sexual references that struck me as a touch too… heteronormative considering how devious some of these sexual acts can get, and for whatever reason Carrie’s, Kyoko’s, and Setsuna’s bedrooms all use the same background.
 Not sure what that’s all about.

 Also, I would be remiss if I didn’t mention Playin with tha Devil, an alternate version of this Scenario created by Applemelon, who threw the thing into a thuggery-based machine translation, fixed a few bugs, and then released it onto the world.
 I laughed my ass off when I tried going through the first ten minutes, but this was ultimately a goof only intended for members of the Student Transfer Discord, and I cannot imagine playing through the entire Scenario like this.